 Communication between families and key person is very important in our setting.

 We promote teaching and learning to ensure that your child has the skills to grow, providing the right foundation for future life throughout school and life.
 We have a child-led approach, and members of staff will join and support their play.
 The children also have opportunities to take part in adult-led small and large group activities throughout the sessions.
+Our new planning structure is explained in this document.

 We understand that all children are individual and children learn and develop in different ways, and at different rates.
 The EYFS has seven areas of learning, we work using the seven areas with your child to help their development.